Kami/node-cassandra-client/README.md

     user:        [optional] cassandra user
     pass:        [optional] cassandra password
     use_bigints: [optional] boolean. toggles whether or not BigInteger or Number instances are in results.
+    timeout:     [optional] number.
+Connection timeout.
+Defaults to 4000ms.
+    log_time:    [optional] boolean.
+Log execution time for all the queries.
+                 Timing is logged to 'node-cassandra-client.driver.timing' route.
+Defaults to false.

 ### Getting data
 **NOTE:** You'll only get ordered and meaningful results if you are using an order-preserving partitioner.